freedomofpress/securedrop-workstation-docs/docs/admin/install.rst

 - If not, then you will need to:

-  - Update the Admin Workstation to the current SecureDrop release version.
+  - Update the Admin Workstation to the current SecureDrop release version, by following the applicable upgrade guide in `our documentation <https://docs.securedrop.org>`_.
-  - Back up the SecureDrop instance.
+  - Back up the SecureDrop instance, using the `server backup <https://docs.securedrop.org/en/master/backup_and_restore.html>`_ instructions.
-  - Verify that the configuration stored on the Admin Workstation is correct by running ``./securedrop-admin sdconfig``.
+  - Verify that the configuration stored on the Admin Workstation is correct by running ``cd ~/Persistent/securedrop && ./securedrop-admin sdconfig``.
+This command will display each setting in turn - to accept without changing, press **Enter** for each.
   - Update the instance configuration by running ``./securedrop-admin install``.

 - When the instance configuration is up to date, continue with the SecureDrop Workstation installation.